PositiveDeltaS/FCapture/README.md

 https://github.com/PositiveDeltaS/FCapture/wiki/FCapture-Features

 #### Summary
-  A series of scripts that aggregate data from modern windows PCs.
+  FCapture is series of scripts that aggregate data from modern windows PCs.
+Gathered data may include : memory imaging, swap files, recycling bin, and more.
-  This program, written for Portland General Electric, served as the capstone project for FcaptureTeam from Portland State University.
+  Information gathered is intended to be used in forensic analysis.
+FCapture, written for Portland General Electric Incident Response Team, served as the capstone project for Fcapture Team from Portland State University.
+Fcapture Team, comprised of eight student software engineers, gathered requirements, met with clients, designed the program, and wrote the code.
+Agile was used as the method of project organization and development.

 ### Usage
  Run on cmd: *csc YourPath/FCapture/Data/Resources/Make_FCAP_exe.cs*